-- Plans within North Wiltshire District Council's Local Development Framework (LDF). - Adopted North Wiltshire Local Plan. - Plans within Cotswold District Council's Local Development Framework (LDF). - Adopted Cotswold District Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - Wiltshire Waste Local Plan. - Wiltshire Minerals Local Plan. - LDDs within Wiltshire's emerging Minerals & Waste Development Framework. - Oxfordshire Waste Local Plan (Adopted). - Oxfordshire Minerals Local Plan (Adopted). - Plans within Oxfordshire's Minerals and Waste Development Framework. - Swindon Borough Council Local Plan (Adopted). - Plans within Swindon Borough Council's Local Development Framework.
+- Local Plans produced by the former district councils in Wiltshire which are still relevant after 1 April, 2009.
+The policies contained within these documents currently form part of the development plan for Wiltshire and will remain in place until replaced by policies in new Development Plan Documents (DPD), particularly the Wiltshire Core Strategy. - Wiltshire Council Local Development Framework. - Wiltshire Council Minerals & Waste Development Plan Documents. - Wiltshire & Swindon Waste Local Plan. - Wiltshire & Swindon Minerals Local Plan. - Plans within Cotswold District Council's Local Development Framework - Adopted Cotswold District Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - Oxfordshire Waste Local Plan (Adopted). - Oxfordshire Minerals Local Plan (Adopted). - Plans within Oxfordshire's Minerals and Waste Development Framework. - Plans within Swindon Borough Council's Local Development Framework. - South West RSS.

-- Housing at Kingshill North and South (c.490). - Mineral working / restoration / landfill operations at Sandpool Farm, Somerford Keynes. - Mineral extraction in the Cotswold Water Park at Cerney Wick Farm Quarry and Latton Farm Quarry. - Restoration sites in the Cotswold Water Park e.g. Carney Wick Farm & Cleveland Lakes. - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on North Meadow & Clattinger Farm.
+- Housing at Kingshill North and South (c.490). - Mineral working / restoration / landfill operations at Sandpool Farm, Somerford Keynes. - Mineral extraction in the Cotswold Water Park at Cerney Wick Farm Quarry and Latton Farm Quarry. - Restoration sites in the Cotswold Water Park e.g. Carney Wick Farm & Cleveland Lakes. - Proposals for sand and gravel extraction at and in the vicinity of Down Ampney Airfield. - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on North Meadow & Clattinger Farm.

 The above list of projects relates to the whole of the District, but it is likely that the majority of developments will not be near enough to North Meadow & Clattinger Farm to have significant effects.
 Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.